cycloarcane/terminal-wallpaper-kde/README.md

 - Change the terminal output (e.g., use `cmatrix`, `btop`, `neofetch`).
 - Modify the transparency settings in your terminal emulator for better visibility.
 - Adjust the KDE Window Rules to fine-tune the appearance.
+- Check out the funcommands.txt document for some examples.

 ## Troubleshooting